richardgaywood/paydata.org/content/sprawlrunners/gear/weapons.md

 * Machine pistol (+1LP, RoF 2)
 * Burst fire mode (SMG/AR) (+1LP)
 * Compact frame (+1LP, -25% shots, -2 penalty to Notice)
-* Foldable stock (+1LP, -1 penalty to Notice when folded, 1 Action to deploy, -1 if shoot without deploying stock)
+* Foldable stock (+1LP, -1 penalty to Notice when folded, 1 Action to deploy, -1 if shoot without deploying stock first)
 * Reinforced frame (+1LP, flechette pistol can fire slugs)

 And some houseruled additions:

 * Revolver: reduced shots (already reflected in statline).
 If it is a smartgun, character can load different ammo types in different cylinders, and choose which cylinders to fire for each attack via a mental command as a free action.
+Plus swinging the gate open to dump spent brass is extremely cool.
 * Heavy calibre: applies +1 AP, requires 1 more die type in Str.
 Costs +1LP.
-* Extended mag: +33% shots, +1LP, +2 to Notice due to the weapon's awkward shape.
+* Extended mag: +33% shots, +1LP, +2 to Notice due to the weapon's awkward, bulky shape.

 ### Accessories